 Direct and Reliable Communication with Your Physician

-If you have questions, your phone call to clinic will be answered or returned promptly by your own physician.
-After hours, your call will be directly transferred to your physician’s cell phone.
-If you need to be seen in clinic urgently, your doctor will arrange to meet you at the office that day or the next day, even in the evenings or on the weekends.
+If you have urgent questions, day or night, your phone call will be answered or returned promptly by your own physician.
 For prescription refills or non-urgent questions, you may also communicate with your physician through your secure electronic medical record.
 How is it possible for your doctor to be “on call” all the time?
 Many primary care physicians in traditional insurance practice have 2500-3500 patients in their care (this is necessary to generate enough income to support most practices, given the enormous amount of overhead that goes to billing and documenting for insurance), and you can imagine that it would be quite difficult to provide this level of service for that many patients.
 In Direct Primary Care practices, since the overhead is so much lower, physicians are able to care for a smaller group of patients, allowing us to provide a higher level of service and improved quality of care.

 Convenient Care, on the Phone, at your Home, or at your Workplace

-For medical conditions that can be safely managed over the phone, your doctor will promptly return your call, talk with you, and make treatment recommendations without you needing to take time away from work or home to come in to clinic.
-We also make home visits and visits to the workplace, upon request, for a small mileage fee.
-The mileage fee for home visits is waived for newborn care up to two months.
+For medical conditions that can be safely managed over the phone, your own physician will promptly return your call or portal message, talk with you, and make treatment recommendations without you needing to take time away from work or home to come in to clinic.
+Dr. McLaughlin also make home visits and visits to the workplace, schedule permitting, for an additional mileage fee.

 Affordable Monthly Fee